jmarshvaile/jmarshvaile.github.io/_posts/2020-08-19-installing-docker.md

 $ sudo docker run hello-world
 {% endhighlight %}

-> **WARNING:** The docker group grants privileges equivalent to the root user.
-For details on how this impacts security in your system, see [Docker Daemon Attack Surface](https://docs.docker.com/engine/security/security/#docker-daemon-attack-surface).
+You can optionally add the user to the docker group to avoid typing `sudo docker` each time.

-**WARNING:** The docker group grants privileges equivalent to the root user.
-For details on how this impacts security in your system, see [Docker Daemon Attack Surface](https://docs.docker.com/engine/security/security/#docker-daemon-attack-surface).
+{% include callouts.html type="danger" content="The docker group grants privileges equivalent to the root user.
+For details on how this impacts security in your system, see [Docker Daemon Attack Surface](https://docs.docker.com/engine/security/security/#docker-daemon-attack-surface)." %}

-{% render_time %}
-page rendered at:
-{% endrender_time %}

 {% highlight bash %}
 $ sudo usermod -aG docker $USER